Governance Cockpit

 Hint

-Only the archive of the most recent depublication of a workflow is available.
-For example, if a workflow has been depublished multiple times, you will only have access to the archive of the last depublication.
+Only the archive of the latest depublication of a workflow is available.
+For example, if a workflow was depublished several times, you can only access the archive of the most recent depublication.

 Analytics